Sundaland in the Malay World

 In 1939, however, under the government of Plaek Phibunsongkhram, the country was renamed Thailand, to emphasize national identity and independence.
 Between 1945 to 1949, the name was briefly reverted to Siam after the War, then changed back permanently to Thailand in 1949.

 The term Siam/Syam is derived from Sanskrit.
-In the Indic lexicon, Syama श्याम denotes a dark complexion, a characteristic often referenced by the Burmese to distinguish the melanin content in the epidermis.
-The term was also adopted by Europeans and the Chinese (see the example given above), and it appears to have been non-derogatory even from the Thai perspective.
+In the Indic lexicon, Syama श्याम denotes a dark complexion, a characteristic often referenced by Thai's neighbors (Khmers, Burmese, Vietnamese, Chinese) to distinguish the melanin content in the epidermis.
+The term was also adopted by Europeans, and it appears to have been non-derogatory even from the Thai perspective.
 Internally, however, the Thai people do not refer to themselves as Siamese; they use khon Thai (Thai person) or chaao Thai (Thai citizen) instead.

-4. Although mulih ꦩꦸꦭꦶꦃ is absorbed into Malay lexicon as pulih ڤوله, it is not no longer used in modern Malay or at least everyday Malay to mean ‘returning (home)'.
-Instead it now describes the restoration of something to its original or base condition.
+6. Although mulih ꦩꦸꦭꦶꦃ is absorbed into Malay lexicon as pulih ڤوله, it is not no longer used in modern Malay or at least in everyday Malay to mean ‘returning (home)'.
+Instead it now describes the restoration of something to its original or base condition, e.g. sedang pulih (body is recovering).

 Comments